Gulliver's Travels (miniseries): Production

 It took years to find the financial backing for the miniseries.
-The project required a good deal of special effects work.
-Producer Duncan Kenworthy said that, "It [Gulliver's Travels] was something I'd been developing while Jim was still alive. ...
+Commenting on Jim Henson's involvement in the early stages of the project's development, producer Duncan Kenworthy said, "It was something I'd been developing while Jim was still alive. ...
 We wanted to do the whole book, and that was what interested Jim."
-Jim Henson's Creature Shop created several CGI wasps and some prosthetic make-up for the Yahoos.
-The animals seen in this film were provided by A1 Animals.

-It was shot in England and Portugal.
+The miniseries was shot in England and Portugal.
+It required a good deal of special effects work, with Jim Henson's Creature Shop creating several CGI wasps and some prosthetic make-up for the Yahoos.
+The animals seen in the series were provided by A1 Animals.

 Plot

 Part 1

 Long missing and believed dead, Lemuel Gulliver is found in the stables of his own home one morning by his wife Mary and son Tom.
 He narrates what is received as a tall tale that begins with being shipwrecked on an island of tiny people called Lilliput, shown as flashbacks, while Gulliver also hallucinates some of the persons and events he witnessed.

 Gulliver explains the strange customs of Lilliput, such as selecting government officials by jumping over and going under a stick held by the Emperor of Lilliput.
 Gulliver is presented to the Empress of Lilliput and is asked to fight a war against the enemy country of Blefuscu.
 To show his gratitude, Gulliver accepts and wins the war by disabling the Belfuscu Navy.
 During celebrations, a fire begins at the palace in the Empress's chambers; Gulliver puts out the fire with his own urine, leaving the Empress humiliated and demanding his execution.
 The country's leading generals also want him killed, for refusing to further decimate Blefuscu.
 Fleeing from the Emperor's army, Gulliver's Lilliputian friends hide him and help build a raft to escape on.

 Meanwhile, Gulliver's wife Mary asks for the help of Dr. Bates, who had taken over both Gulliver's position and house, allowing Mary and Tom to live there.
 Bates, who wishes to wed Mary, conspires to have Gulliver detained at a mental institution, suggesting Gulliver has dementia.
 Mary goes to visit Gulliver there; on one of these visits Tom enters Bates' home office and finds Gulliver's travel satchel, containing his journal and a Lilliputian sheep, corroborating his story.
 Bates attempts to burn the journal.
 Over time Bates exerts enough influence over Mary to stop her hospital visits; Tom, on the other hand, recovers the damaged journal and hides it in his room.